bradeneast/oakstudio.co/_src/projects/Harmony Health.md

 ## Throughout the discovery process, music and sound emerged as the dominant theme.

-Although Harmony Health did not offer music therapy services, the logo needed to include a musical element.
+Although Harmony Health did not offer music therapy services, the identity needed to include a musical element.

 ![The Harmony Health logo on a white background.](/img/harmony-health-white-bg.png)